Insights – Key takeaways on private credit from the 2026 ARITA NSW Young Professionals Conference

 Current situation:

-Redemptions at the fund level are emerging as underlying loans experience credit deterioration and defaults
+Globally, the rapid growth of the private credit industry has begun to reverse, with fund-level redemptions emerging as underlying loans experience credit deterioration and defaults

-Concerns are increasing around reporting transparency and internal valuation of privately held loans, particularly where there is limited trading activity
+In Australia, these issues have not yet materialised and the private credit market remains resilient.
+However, concerns are increasing around reporting transparency and the internal valuation of privately held loans, particularly where there is limited trading activity

 Underwriting standards remain key to avoiding losses: